McKynlee/cullen-express-intro/README.md

 1. New library to use: Express. (like we did with jQuery on client-side, but this is server-side). npm = node package manager = js libraries.
 So in terminal: npm install express
    a.
 This adds "dependencies" field in JSON file.
    b.
-Adds node_modules folder to repo: filed with tons of dependencies of Express.
+Adds node_modules folder to repo: filled with tons of dependencies of Express.
    c.
 Adds package-lock.json = makes sure if anyone grabs your code it's the same version, etc. (shouldn't need to mess with.)

    1. if anyone pulls your code from github, they can recreate your project by downloading the dependencies listed in the json files.
 All the other person has to do when they open your project is run npm install in terminal inside VS and npm will kindly install everything you need.

    1. THIS IS HUGE!
 We do NOT want to push this back and forth between repo.
-So: Create new file .gitignore and node_modules or node_modules/
+So: Create new file .gitignore and write node_modules/ at the top.

 1. npm install body-parser
    This is middleware to handle json (allows you to take raw json material and put it into usable format).
 This actually is part of express right now, otherwise we would have to: